 Listen to this episode and subscribe to the FA podcast on Apple Podcasts, Spotify, Stitcher or Overcast.
 This podcast is part of the FA special series Building Workers Unite.

 Albert Speer is one of the most infamous architects in history.
-During his time working for the Nazi Party he was responsible for designing the Reich Chancellery and the Zeppelinfeld stadium in which the Nuremberg rallies took place, as well as being in charge of Germany’s war production during the Second World War and being slated to plan the massive reconstruction Berlin as Germania.
-Yet by emphasising his detachment from the general conditions he was able to avoid the death sentence after the war.
+During his time working for the Nazi Party he was responsible for designing the Reich Chancellery and the Zeppelinfeld Stadium in which the Nuremberg rallies took place, as well as being in charge of Germany’s war production during the Second World War and having responsibility for the plan to reconstruct Berlin as Germania.
+Yet by emphasising his detachment from the general conditions in which he was working, he was able to avoid the death sentence after the war.

 — Thomas Rogers works as a freelance journalist, editor and translator in Berlin, often for SPIEGEL International.

 — Nicholas McGeehan is a Gulf researcher who has worked at Human Rights Watch as the Bahrain, Qatar, and United Arab Emirates researcher and at Mafiwasta, an organisation for workers’ rights in the United Arab Emirates, where he was also director.

 This episode was directed by Charlie Clemoes/the Failed Architecture team.